Pavani-006/University-Exam-Management-Database/README.md

-# 🎓 University Database Management System (RDBMS Project)
+# 🎓 University Exam Management System

 This project implements a **University Relational Database Schema** using SQL.
 It models various real-world academic entities like students, faculty, courses, exams, attendance, and department relationships.